-Regular employees who have completed three (3) calendar months service within the previous twelve (12) calendar months shall participate in the Group Life Insurance Policy Payroll Deduction Plan.
+Regular employees who have completed sixty-five (65) working shifts service within the previous twelve (12) calendar months shall participate in the Group Life Insurance Policy Payroll Deduction Plan.
 The Board will pay one hundred percent (100%) of the premium.
 This Group Life Insurance will provide coverage calculated at three times (3X) the annual basic earnings rounded to the next higher one thousand dollars (\$1,000), if not already a multiple of one thousand dollars (\$1,000).
 Maximum two hundred thousand dollars (\$200,000).